willcpope/galaxys_edge_experience_analysis/README.md

 ![Age](images/age.png)

 ### Experience Ranking by Age Group
 Below you'll see the ranked importance of each experience by age group.
+Across all age groups, the most important experiences are the rides with Rise of the Resistance as #1 and Smugglers Run as #2.
+After the attraction, the middle three age groups comprising 18-44 were most interested in Ogas Cantina after the attractions while both the youngest and oldest age groups were interested in the shopping experiences primarily Savis and Droid Depot.
+Den of Antiquities is a popular shopping location across all age groups.
+Den of Antiquties is like a souvenir shop meets museum.

 ![Ages Grouped](images/age_grouped.png)
 ![Ages Seperate](images/age_seperate.png)

 ### Correlations
-Below are the correlations
+Below are the correlations between experiences.
+The darker the blue, the more likely someone is to be interested in those experiences together.
+We see that Savis and Droid Depot are both of interest together.

 ![Corr Matrix](images/corrmatrix.png)

+The clustermap groups experiences together for a different view of correlations.

 ![Clustermap](images/clustermap.png)

-## Sentiment Analysis
+## Twitter Sentiment Analysis
+For the Twitter sentiment analysis, I used a dataset of 43,158 tweets using the hashtag #galaxysedge from 10/17/19 to 7/15/20.

 ![Daily Sentiment](images/daily_sentiment.png)
 ![Negative Cloud](images/negative_cloud.png)
 ![Neutral Cloud](images/neutral_cloud.png)